eoinmakers/bank-js/README.md

 Wrote test for `deposit` method taking 200 results in a string showing deposited 200 and balance of 200.
 Red.

+- `deposit` now checks for the amount, then if it is 200, return the relevant "200.00" string, else return the "100.00" string.

 <!-- Links -->